Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Scattering description of single vacancy

-\subparagraph*{Fractional charge of a single vacancy} The removal of one carbon atom creates a neutral vacancy, here arbitrarily assigned to be an $A$-vacancy.
-The corresponding excitation spectrum in the continuum limit is obtained by considering scattering solutions of the Dirac Hamiltonian \eqref{eq: dirac} on a plane with a puncture of radius $R$.
+The removal of one carbon atom creates a vacancy, here arbitrarily assigned to be an $A$-vacancy \footnote{In the presence of a defect, the Dirac points $K$ and $K'$ may be coupled, which is inconsistent with the single valley continuum Dirac equation.
+As shown in \cite{Ando1998}, for the case a Gaussian scatterer with range $R=a$, the ratio between the inter-valley and intra-valley coupling is small (around $\sim0.05$).
+Thus, we neglect this coupling here, an assumption that will be further justified numerically}.
+The corresponding excitation spectrum in the continuum limit is obtained by considering scattering solutions of the Dirac Hamiltonian \eqref{eq: dirac} on a plane with a puncture of radius $R$. .
 Since $\rho \left( \boldsymbol{r}\right)$ depends on the behaviour at zero energy, we look for zero modes, i.e., solutions of $D \psi_B = D^\dagger \psi_A =0$.
 The general solution is

 with $\psi_m ^A (r) = A_m r^m $, $\psi_m ^B (r) = B_m r^{-m-1} $ and $\left(A_m , B_m \right)$ constants.
 Requiring $\psi \left(r \rightarrow \infty, \theta \right) = 0$, we keep harmonics $m <0$ for $\psi_m ^A (r)$ and $m \geq 0$ for $\psi_m ^B (r)$.